jaimelias/cf7pd/README.md

 # CF7PD is the best Marketing Optimized Wordpress integration plugin for Pipedrive

-CF7PD is the best Marketing Optimized Wordpress integration plugin for Pipedrive.

 CF7PD allows you to create deals, contacts and notes from a single contact form.

 CF7PD supports custom fields.